North Heatherton Wetland Upgrade Project

 A constructed wetland is a series of shallow, densely planted, man made ponds that help to filter stormwater.
 Wetlands act as the ecological kidneys, filtering out pollutants that wash into our stormwater from roads, concrete, parks and gardens.

-This project will important the habitat, ecology and amenity of the North Heatherton Wetland for the community to enjoy now and for generations to come.
+This project will protect important habitat, ecology and amenity of the North Heatherton Wetland for the community to enjoy now and for generations to come.

 Why is this work necessary?

-The North Heatherton Wetland is currently not meeting its storm water treatment quality standards and requires an upgrade to function more effectively.
-The project will:
+The North Heatherton Wetland was previously not meeting its storm water treatment quality standards and required an upgrade to function more effectively.
+The project achieved the following:

-• Reduce stormwater pollution and enhancing the natural filtration process.
+• Reduced stormwater pollution and enhancing the natural filtration process.

-• Adjust wetland water levels to create a healthy environment for plants and birdlife to thrive.
+• Adjusted wetland water levels to create a healthy environment for plants and birdlife to thrive.

-• Removing some vegetation from within the wetland to carry out the works and to enable safe entry and exit from the works area.
+• Removing vegetation from within the wetland, which allowed for the completed of works and to enable safe entry and exit from the works area.

-• Draining a section of the wetland to facilitate renewal.
+• Drained a section of the wetland to facilitate renewal.

-• Upgrading the wetland inlets and outlets which will allow for better water flow management.
+• Upgraded the wetland inlets and outlets which will allow for better water flow management.

-• Using heavy machinery to reshape a section of the wetland.
+• Utilised heavy machinery to reshape a section of the wetland.

-• Removal and stockpiling of wetland sediment for disposal.
+• Removed and stockpiled of wetland sediment for disposal.

 What to expect.